amondnet/claude-lsp-cli/README.md

 ```
 "Please help me set up the Claude Code LSP diagnostics system:

-1. First, update my ~/.claude/settings.json to include these LSP hooks:
-   - PreToolUse: claude-lsp-cli hook PreToolUse
-   - PostToolUse: claude-lsp-cli hook PostToolUse

-2. Then, add the Diagnostics & Self-Correction Protocol to my ~/.claude/CLAUDE.md
+Add the Diagnostics & Self-Correction Protocol to my ~/.claude/CLAUDE.md
 file.
 This protocol teaches you how to handle [[system-message]] diagnostic
 reports.

 Please set up both the hooks in settings.json and the protocol in CLAUDE.md."
 ```